megdanahy/Nail-Polish-Selection/README.md

 # Nail Polish Decisions Maker

 ## Overview
-This is a goofy project I'm using to help myself get acclimated to GitHub.
 I'm very indecisive when it comes to choosing a nail polish color, so this is supposed to help with that.
 It'll improve as I improve!